billfitzgerald/infosec-primer/testing_scenarios.md

 </figure>
 </div>

-This example also highlights another place where information can leak: the source of the html page.
-Both Firefox and Firebug include tools that allow html source to be read.
+This example also highlights another place where information can leak: the source of the HTML page.
+Both Firefox and Firebug include tools that allow the HTML source to be read.

 #### E9.3.1.5 Leaking Username, Activity Information, Name, and Teacher ID

-As seen in Section E8 [Observation of WebSockets traffic](testing_scenarios.md#h.testing-websockets), this WebSockets message reveals information about a different student from the one who is logged in.
+As seen in Section E8 [Observation of WebSockets Traffic](testing_scenarios.md#h.testing-websockets), this WebSockets message reveals information about a student different from the one who is logged in.

 <div align="center">
 <figure>
   <img alt="Student information leaked via unencrypted websockets traffic" src="images/image74.png" width="624.00" height="116.00" title="Student information leaked via unencrypted websockets traffic">
     <br>
-  <figcaption>Image Caption: Student information leaked via unencrypted websockets traffic.</figcaption>
+  <figcaption>Image Caption: Student information leaked via unencrypted WebSockets traffic</figcaption>
 </figure>
 </div>